mathigon/textbooks/content/divisibility2/content.md

 Find the LCM of 45 and 126 using the Venn Diagram below:

-List the fewest prime factors needed to create a multiple of 126 and 45: [[2 x 7 x 3 x 3 x 5]].
+List the fewest prime factors needed to create a multiple of 126 and 45: [[2 × 7 × 3 × 3 × 5]].
 Upon correct answer: So, the LCM of 126 and 45 is [[630]].
 We created the LCM using only [[2]] 3’s since both 45 and 126 have 2 3’s in their prime factorization.
 Additionally, we can see in the diagram that:

-126 x [[5]] = 630 and 45 x [[14]] = 630.
-When students enter in the correct answer, the circle for 126 and 45 become highlighted for a second to show 126 x 5 in the diagram and 45 x 14.
+126 × [[5]] = 630 and 45 × [[14]] = 630.
+When students enter in the correct answer, the circle for 126 and 45 become highlighted for a second to show 126 × 5 in the diagram and 45 × 14.
 Something like this for the two end states:

 In general, to find the GCF, we just multiply the prime factors [[in the overlapping regions | in the outside regions]].
 To find the LCM, we must multiply [[all the prime factors in the diagram | just the prime factors NOT in the overlapping region]].